filecoin-project/devgrants/open-grant-proposals/open-proposal-opscientia.md

 - How many people will be working on each milestone and their roles
 - The amount of funding required for each milestone
 - How much time this milestone will take to achieve (using real dates) -->

+Opscientia will test the feasibility of loading a 2.5 TB Human Brain image using Neuroglancer with distributed storage running on the backend.
+We may also explore setting up redundant pinning nodes at the Pittsburgh Supercomputing Cluster/MIT Net to complement the IPFS/filecoin solution.

 ### Key questions to address through the overall project:
 1. Can researchers upload data to our wallet?